joshuamitchell192/CalculatorApi/README.md

 ## Design Decisions

+- Using minimal API like implementation for simplicity to allow for better maintainability.
+- The service layer separates any database operations from the handler logic to allow mocking of database operations.
+- Utilising entity framework core to simplify database operations, handle migrations, manage domain model and database column type mapping.

 ### Project Layout/Layers
 - Route Modules - Maps the api routes paths to the appropriate handlers.
-- Request Handlers - Handles the request
+- Request Handlers - Handles the request to call the service layer and return the response.
 - Service Layer - Interfaces with entity framework to save, update, read and delete calculation entities.
 - Entity Framework Core - ORM for handling queries etc.
-- Sqlite
+- Sqlite - Database for storing the entities.

 ### Libaries
 - Using entity framework core to simplify the database access layer and migrations.
 - Using the Carter library because of it's use of the IEndpointRouteBuilder to keep the route mappings close together and separates the route mapping from their implementation.
 It also includes integration with FluentValidation to make validation simple, more declarative and reusable for both creation and updates.
+- NodaTime allows for more declartive datetime types to improve consistency, utilising more precise data types that avoid ambiguity.

 ## Assumptions
-- A double data type is sufficient for both operands and the result data types.
+- A double data type has sufficient precision and range of values for both operands and the result data types.
 - A double was chosen for the operands data type because the requirements specified that the operands would be a javascript number type, implying that inputs could be either an integer or floating point value.
 - Only a relatively small number of clients would be making requests to the API.